eburst/dblab/_pages/publications.md

 ## Group highlights

 <ul style="overflow: hidden">
-  <li>We have published seven papers (4 SIGMOD, 3 VLDB, 1 ICDE) in top database conferences in 2024</li>
+  <li>We have published eight papers (4 SIGMOD, 3 VLDB, 1 ICDE) in top database conferences in 2024</li>
   <li>We have published six papers (3 SIGMOD, 2 VLDB, 1 ICDE) in top database conferences in 2021</li>
   <li>We have published five papers (1 SIGMOD, 4 VLDB) in top database conferences in 2020</li>
 </ul>